 Benchmark Resources

-Genome in a Bottle human genome benchmarks includes datasets used for the PrecisionFDA Truth Challenges, a Challenging Medically Relevant Gene benchmark, a cancer variant benchmark for tumour and normal samples and more.
+The Genome in a Bottle (GIAB) project provides high-quality human genome benchmarks, including datasets that support initiatives like the PrecisionFDA Truth Challenges.
+These benchmarks cover a range of applications, such as the Challenging Medically Relevant Gene Benchmark and a cancer variant benchmark for both tumor and normal samples.